 Car Hammock: Connects the back seat to the front seat headrests.
 As such, it provides some protective cover that keeps your back seat clean and safe from claw marks and rips.
 It also prevents your dog from climbing into your leg space while driving.

 Pet Seat Cover: If you prefer having your dog ride with you in the front, you should consider having seat covers.
 The cover protects the front seat from your dog’s claws as well as dirt.
 The covers also are easy to remove if you decide to haul any non-canine passengers.
+For example, Wet Okole offers custom-fit seat covers in a variety of patterns.

 Seat Belt Harness: This is especially handy for rowdy dogs that keep moving around in the car.
 It’s not safe for both you and your dog when the dog is unsecured in the vehicle.
 In case the ride gets bumpy, the harness holds your dog safely in place.